COVID-19 Safety Precautions and Sterilization

 With CT scanning, numerous x-ray beams and a set of electronic x-ray detectors rotate around the patient, measuring the amount of radiation being absorbed throughout his/her body.
 At the same time, the examination table is moving through the scanner, so that the x-ray beam follows a spiral path.
 A special computer program processes this large volume of data to create two-dimensional cross-sectional images of the body, which are then displayed on a monitor.
 This technique is called helical or spiral CT.

-The CT scanners at our offices are multidetector scanners, allowing thinner slices to be obtained in a shorter period of time, resulting in more detail and additional view capabilities.
-Our scanners are so fast that they can scan through large sections of the body in just a few seconds.
+The CT scanner at our office is a 80 slice multidetector scanners, allowing thinner slices to be obtained in a shorter period of time, resulting in more detail and additional view capabilities.
+Our scanner is so fast it can scan through large sections of the body in just a few seconds.
 Such speed is beneficial for all patients but especially children, the elderly and critically ill.
 For children, the CT scanner technique will be adjusted to reduce the radiation dose.
 For some CT exams, a contrast material is used to enhance visibility in the area of the body being studied.

 Contact us